RyanGutenkunst/dadi/doc/user-guide/polyploid-subgenomes.md

 ### Specifying a Polyploid Model

 Defining a demographic model for a polyploid population is very similar to defining a standard dadi demographic model with two key differences.
-First, the integration functions in `dadi.Polyploidy.Integration` must be used in place of the standard `dadi.Integration` functions (although virtually all other dadi functions including those in `dadi.Numerics` and `dadi.PhiManip` can be used without modification).
+First, the integration functions in `dadi.Polyploidy.Integration` must be used in place of the standard `dadi.Integration` functions (although virtually all other dadi functions including those in `dadi.Numerics` and `dadi.PhiManip` can be used without modification and the demographic and DFE inference methods described for diploids are directly transferable for polyploids).

 Second, the ploidy of each subgenome/population must be specified during each integration by setting the `ploidyflag` parameter using the `PloidyType` class in `dadi.Polyploidy.Integration`.
 For example, to model a simple two-epoch model for an autotetraploid population, we would use the following model function from `dadi.Polyploidy.auto_demographics.two_epoch`: